Lee Tze Chung: Editor-in-chief of Wen Wei Po: 1951–1989

+1989 Tiananmen Square protests and massacre

-On 21 May 1989, Lee and Wen Wei Po editor-in-chief Kam Yiu Yu wrote a four-character editorial that read "deep grief and bitter hatred" after the People's Liberation Army enforced martial law during the pro-democracy protests at Tiananmen Square.
-According to Lau Yui-siu, a Beijing correspondent for Wen Wei Po, Lee said all truths about the protests could be reported and he would bear the consequences.
-The night before the military crackdown on protesters on 4 June, Lee wrote an opinion piece calling for Chinese leaders to "rein in the horse at the brink of the cliff" but was disappointed that it was too late to prevent the Communist Party from "massacring the masses" and its "brutal crackdown on the people".
+On 21 May 1989, Wen Wei Po published a four-character editorial that read "deep grief and bitter hatred" in response to the People's Liberation Army enforced martial law during the pro-democracy protests at Tiananmen Square.
+The decision was made by Lee, acting editor-in-chief Zeng Minzhi, and board member Kam Yiu-yu, with the support of Xu Jiatun and Zhang Junsheng, respectively the director and deputy director of Xinhua News Agency's Hong Kong bureau, China's de facto embassy in Hong Kong.
+Zhang later denied his involvement.

+According to Lau Yui-siu, a Beijing correspondent for Wen Wei Po, Lee said all truths about the protests could be reported, and he would bear the consequences.
+The night before the military crackdown on protesters on 4 June, Lee wrote an opinion piece calling for Chinese leaders to "rein in the horse at the brink of the cliff" but was disappointed that it was too late to prevent the Chinese Communist Party from "massacring the masses" and "brutally cracking down on the people".

-A month after the crackdown, Lee fired Wen Wei Pos deputy director Chen Bojian, who attempted to realign the newspaper's position with that of Chinese government and criticised Lee for his position against the Chinese central government.
-On 15 July, Xinhua News Agency's Hong Kong bureau, China's de facto embassy in Hong Kong that also manages Wen Wei Po, intervened.
-Zhang Junsheng, the vice-director of Xinhua's Hong Kong bureau, announced in an editorial meeting at 2:00 am that Xinhua had accepted Lee's resignation he tendered in 1985, which was refused at the time.
-About 30 Wen Wei Po journalists have resigned in support of Lee.
+A month after the Tiananmen Square massacre, Lee fired Wen Wei Pos deputy director Chen Bojian, who attempted to realign the newspaper's stance with that of the Chinese government and criticised Lee for his position.
+On 15 July, Xinhua News Agency's Hong Kong bureau intervened.
+Deputy Director Zhang Junsheng announced in an editorial meeting at 2:00 am that Xinhua had accepted the resignation Lee had tendered in 1985, which had been refused at the time.
+About 30 Wen Wei Po journalists resigned in support of Lee.

-Media scholar Paul Lee said Hong Kong newspapers, including Wen Wei Po, had transcended the position of political parties and acted in favor of the "highest national interest" before and after the crackdown.
+Media scholar Paul Lee said Hong Kong newspapers, including Wen Wei Po, had transcended the position of political parties and acted in favour of the "highest national interest" before and after the crackdown.

 After Wen Wei Po

 By September 1989, Lee had plans to launch another publication.
 He approached Jimmy Lai, the founder of the Giordano fashion chain, for financial support, but talks broke down after they disagreed on the editorial policy.

-Lee and former deputy Ching Cheong launched Contemporary, a weekly magazine focusing on China, a few months later.
-Contemporary included news, analysis, and opinion pieces on China and Hong Kong.
+A few months later, Lee and former deputy Ching Cheong launched Contemporary, a weekly magazine focused on China that included news, analysis, and opinion pieces.
 The first issue sold 50,000 copies and operated out of an office in Causeway Bay.

 At 78, Lee continued to write a weekly commentary and biography and spent three afternoons in the office every week.

 However, the magazine launched with little advertising.
-Ching said that was because advertisers saw Contemporary as a publication confronting Xinhua.
+Ching said that was because advertisers saw Contemporary as a publication that confronted Xinhua.
 The magazine later became a monthly publication.
-It stopped publishing in 1995 because of financial losses of HK$100,000 per month, according to Ching.
+It ceased publishing in 1995 because of financial losses of HK$100,000 per month, according to Ching.